 Types of data timeliness measures

-Once we have both the event_timestamp and the inserted_at columns in a table, we can calculate all types of timeliness measures as shown below.
-We will be using the MAX function to find both the timestamp of the most recent record by calculating MAX(event_timestamp).
-And the last time when the table was loaded, by calculating the MAX(inserted_at).
+Once we have both the event_timestamp and the inserted_at columns in a table, we can calculate all types of timeliness measures, as shown below.
+We will use the MAX function to find the timestamp of the most recent record by calculating MAX(event_timestamp) and the last time the table was loaded by calculating the MAX(inserted_at).
 The timeliness measures are just the difference between those two most recent timestamps and the current system time, captured by calling the NOW() SQL function.

 The types of data timeliness measures are shown as the time ranges between timestamps.